Applied Corporate Brand Management MSc

 Jim Bodoh - Brand consultant at Radley Yeldar

 Radley Yeldar is a firm of consultants that delivers solutions in brand strategy, identity and architecture.
-Jim is a brand consultant who specialises in conceptualising an initial brand idea through to realizing the physical presence of the brand.
+Jim is a brand consultant who specialises in conceptualising an initial brand idea through to realising the physical presence of the brand.
 Prior to his role at Radley Yelder, Jim was Director of Strategy at LloydNorthover.

 Jim Northover - Director at Jim Northover Limited